huggingface/transformers/examples/pytorch/instance-segmentation/README.md

     --push_to_hub
 ```

-The resulting model can be seen here: https://huggingface.co/qubvel-hf/finetune-instance-segmentation-ade20k-mini-mask2former.
-Note that it's always advised to check the original paper to know the details regarding training hyperparameters.
-Hyperparameters for the current example were not tuned.
-To improve model quality you could try:
+The resulting model can be viewed [here](https://huggingface.co/qubvel-hf/finetune-instance-segmentation-ade20k-mini-mask2former).
+Always refer to the original paper for details on training hyperparameters.
+To improve model quality, consider:
- - changing image size parameters (`--image_height`/`--image_width`)
+- Changing image size parameters (`--image_height`/`--image_width`)
- - changing training parameters, such as learning rate, batch size, warmup, optimizer and many more (see [TrainingArguments](https://huggingface.co/docs/transformers/main_classes/trainer#transformers.TrainingArguments))
+- Adjusting training parameters such as learning rate, batch size, warmup, optimizer, and more (see [TrainingArguments](https://huggingface.co/docs/transformers/main_classes/trainer#transformers.TrainingArguments))
- - adding more image augmentations (we created a helpful [HF Space](https://huggingface.co/spaces/qubvel-hf/albumentations-demo) to choose some)
+- Adding more image augmentations (we created a helpful [HF Space](https://huggingface.co/spaces/qubvel-hf/albumentations-demo) to choose some)

-Note that you can replace the model [checkpoint](https://huggingface.co/models?search=maskformer).
+You can also replace the model [checkpoint](https://huggingface.co/models?search=maskformer).

-## PyTorch version, no Trainer
+## PyTorch Version with Accelerate

-Based on the script [`run_instance_segmentation_no_trainer.py`](https://github.com/huggingface/transformers/blob/main/examples/pytorch/instance-segmentation/run_instance_segmentation.py).
+This example is based on the script [`run_instance_segmentation_no_trainer.py`](https://github.com/huggingface/transformers/blob/main/examples/pytorch/instance-segmentation/run_instance_segmentation_no_trainer.py).

-The script leverages [🤗 `Accelerate`](https://github.com/huggingface/accelerate), which allows to write your own training loop in PyTorch, but have it run instantly on any (distributed) environment, including CPU, multi-CPU, GPU, multi-GPU and TPU.
-It also supports mixed precision.
+The script uses [🤗 Accelerate](https://github.com/huggingface/accelerate) to write your own training loop in PyTorch and run it on various environments, including CPU, multi-CPU, GPU, multi-GPU, and TPU, with support for mixed precision.

-First, run:
+First, configure the environment:

 ```bash
 accelerate config
 ```

-and reply to the questions asked regarding the environment on which you'd like to train.
-Then
+Answer the questions regarding your training environment.
+Then, run:

 ```bash
 accelerate test
 ```

-that will check everything is ready for training.
-Finally, you can launch training with
+This command ensures everything is ready for training.
+Finally, launch training with:

 ```bash
 accelerate launch run_instance_segmentation_no_trainer.py \